 If You're In Love But A Relationship Isn't Working, These 14 Women Have Wise Advice For You

 In an ideal world, we'd hope that we'd find our soulmates, immediately fall deeply in love with them and then live the rest of our lives together totally and completely enamored by one another.
 But, unfortunately, that's not the way the story goes.
-Sometimes, you fall in love and something big happens — maybe you fall out of love, or maybe the pressures of a long-distance relationship are too great.
-But sometimes, you can still be totally in love but the relationship isn't working.
-And that can be the worst feeling.
+OK, well — to be fair — sometimes that really is how the story goes.
+Other times, you fall in love and something big happens — maybe you fall out of love, or maybe the pressures of a long-distance relationship are too great.
+You can also still be totally in love but the relationship isn't working.
+Anyone who’s been there knows that can be the worst feeling.

 You have to cut off contact with your ex.